You may have Vitamin D deficiency…

 - Season (exposure in summer sun makes faster vitamin d- as atmosphere blocks UVB when sunrays enters at an angle)

 2 :: Vitamin D supplements Vitamin D3 supplements possesses greater health benefits than vitamin D2. however, vitamin D3 are not vegetarian supplements, so if you have concern taking it you can take vitamin D2 supplements instead.
-According to vitamin D council, daily vitamin D requirement is
+According to vitamin D council, daily requirement is

 - Infants – 1,000IU/Day